Keystone-State-RP/KSRP_Development_Tracker/README.md

 # KSRP_Development_Tracker
-The development tracker for all KSRP's development.
-Note: Somethings are private.
+The repo that holds all the [issues](https://github.com/Keystone-State-RP/KSRP_Development_Tracker/issues) for the [KSRP Development Tracker](https://github.com/orgs/Keystone-State-RP/projects/1).